-CSM on SMS reference and legal text FOP TSI OPE reference and associated guidance TSI OPE Appendix B - COR 2 - Departure of the train In the rule it is stated that: "At the initial station or after a scheduled stop the driver is allowed to depart when the following conditions are fulfilled: After the driver has received an authorisation for train movement; and After train service conditions are fulfilled; and When it is time to depart, except when allowed to start before the scheduled time."
-The authorisation for train movement can be given through different means such as signalling system, radio communication, instructions, rules, pre-established documentation, etc. In addition, it is recommended that a single ETCS operational train category is assigned to a train at the start of the journey, which should be maintained to its final destination.
-1.2.6 National rules (NRs) NRs for this topic are allowed in the follow wing are eas and should be considered by the RU and/or IM: Signalling rules - Rules related to the operational use of the national signalling system; Local operational rule - Rules of a strictly local nature relating to specific local conditions, when not mentioned in RINF in accordance with Article 14(11) of Directive (EU) 2016/797; Train visibility - Front end (see point 4.2.2.1.2) - Existing Non TSI conform vehicles; Exceptional transport; Specific requirements to operate combined transport trains exceeding the loading gauge but not exceeding the codification of the line.
-Sanding - automatic sanding device.
+CSM on SMS reference and legal text FOP TSI OPE reference and associated guidance TSI OPE Appendix B - COR 2 - Departure of the train In the rule it is stated that: "At the initial station or after a scheduled stop the driver is allowed to depart when the following conditions are fulfilled: After the driver has received an authorisation for train movement; and After train service conditions are fulfilled; and When it is time to depart, except when allowed to start before the scheduled time.'
+The authorisation for train movement can be given through different means such as signalling system radio communication, instructions, rules, pre-established documentation, etc. In addition, it is recommended that a single ETCS operational train category is assigned to a train at the start of the journey, which should be maintained to its final destination.
+1.2.6 National rules (NRs) NRs for this topic are allowed in the follow wing are eas and should be considered by the RU and/or IM: Local operational rule - Rules of a stri 14(11) of Directive (EU) 2016/797; Train visibility - Front end (see point 4 Exceptional transport; ctly loca onal use of the national signalling system; al nature relating to specific local conditions, when not mentioned in RINF in accordance with Article 2) - Existing Non TSI conform vehicles; cransport trains exceeding the loading gauge but not exceeding the codification of the line.